elewites/Correlation-CO2-Emissions-per-Capita-and-Human-Development/README.md

 5. `medium_ihdi.csv` contains data for countries with Medium IHDI
 6. `low_ihdi.csv` contains data for countries Low IHDI

 The data was seperated into subsets to faciliate analysis.
-CSV Files (2) to (6) are utilized in python script.
+CSV Files (2) to (6) are utilized in .ipynb file.

 ### Codebook